B.C. health officials to provide Thursday update on coronavirus response

-B.C. health officials are scheduled to provide their daily update on the province’s response to the novel coronavirus pandemic at 3 p.m.
-PT.
+British Columbia health officials are slated to provide their daily update on the province’s response to the novel coronavirus pandemic at 3 p.m.
+PT Thursday.

-Global News will stream the event live here, on our Facebook page and carry it live on BC1.
+Global News will stream the event live here and on our Facebook page and carry it on BC1.

-Earlier Thursday, B.C.
-Public Safety Minister Mike Farnworth unveiled sweeping new measures under the province’s state of emergency due to COVID-19.
+On Thursday, Canada reached 10,000 confirmed cases of COVID-19, the disease caused by the virus.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]